 |Flowery offerings left on the ground for the holiday celebration.|

-When our rep from Vacations to Go, Brooklyn (here’s her email address) wasn’t in yet, we spoke to a manager to get the ball rolling on the changes but Celebrity’s office was closed.
-The manager made notes in the system on our requested free upgrades and last night at 9 pm, we called back.
-It was 8 am in central US (one day earlier).
+When our rep from Vacations to Go, Brooklyn (here’s her email address) wasn’t in yet, we spoke to a manager to get the ball rolling with the changes but Celebrity’s office was closed.
+The manager made notes in the system on our requested free upgrades and last night at 9:00 pm, we called back.
+It was 8:00 am in central US (one day earlier).

 After the 30 minute Skype call with considerable hold time, we were able to lock up the changes.
-(We’d called their business office’s landline using our Skype phone number.
-Our cost for the two call was well under US $1, IDR $13,077).
+We called their business office’s landline using our Skype phone number.
+Our cost of the two call was well under US $1, IDR 13,077.

 |Scurrying away together to get out of our way.|

 Here’s what we received for taking the time to call:

 Perks we received at our original booking for the March 1, 2017 cruise:

 1. Free gratuities (valued at US $26.90, IDR 352,390 per day for two)

 3. Regular drink package (valued at US $55, IDR 720,500 per person per day

 |More offerings left upon the paved road.|

 1. Free gratuities (valued at US $26.90, IDR 352,390 per day for two, same as above)